vweevers/win-detect-browsers/readme.md

   - Both `LOCAL_MACHINE` and `CURRENT_USER`
 3. Looks in your `PATH` using [which](https://github.com/isaacs/node-which) (useful for custom locations, portable installs, and such)

-After gathering paths, version numbers are read from the executable metadata using `wmic`.
-The whole thing takes 1-3 seconds, but you only have to do it once.
+After gathering paths, version numbers are either read from the executable metadata using `wmic` or with `browser -v`.

-`win-detect-browsers` is tested on Windows 7 x64 (with Chrome, Firefox, Internet Explorer) and Windows XP (with Chrome and IE).
-Using something else?
-Please open a issue to **report your results**, whether good or bad.
-I'd like to gather some more results before including this module in a PR to `browser-launcher`.
+`win-detect-browsers` has been tested on:

+- Win7 x64 with Chrome, FF, IE, phantomjs
+- Win7 x86 with Chrome, Canary, FF, FF nightly, IE, Opera, Safari
+- WinXP with Chrome, FF, IE, Opera, phantomjs

 ## Command line

-To test this module, install globally:
+Install globally:

     npm i win-detect-browsers -g